When ending the cycle of violence means early intervention, Rose Brooks is Here.

 • Services are provided 24 hours a day, 7 days a week.

-• Continuous training for medical staff.
+• Continuous training for medical staff is provided annually.

 Advocating for and guiding survivors through complex court systems.